hornsilk/morrowind_voroni/README.md

 The long answer is that the base game calculates Interventions on a per-cell basis, and calculates distance based on the number of cells needed to traverse from the start point to the end point.
 This leads to a bunch of ties, and I haven't quite figured out what priority scheme it uses to resolve those ties.
 This accounts for small differences between my maps and the canonical ones on Vvardenfell (specifically, Divine Intervention from cell [9,2] taking you to Pelagiad in the base game).
 I'm working on it.

-The shortest answer is you should use OpenMW, because it uses continuous pythagorean distances to calculate the closest node.
+The shortest answer is that you should use OpenMW.
+I'm much more confident in the OpenMW maps because OpenMW uses continuous pythagorean distances to calculate the closest node.
 It also supports the Mournhold nodes, I think.

 ## How to Use